gpuweb/WSL/Spec/source/index.rst

     callExpression: `Identifier` "(" (`ternaryConditional` ("," `ternaryConditional`)*)? ")"
     term: `Literal` | `Identifier` | "(" `expr` ")"

-WHLSL matches the precedence and associativity of operators from C++, with one exception: relational operators are non-associative, so that they cannot be chained.
+WSL matches the precedence and associativity of operators from C++, with one exception: relational operators are non-associative, so that they cannot be chained.
 Chaining them has sufficiently surprising results that it is not a clear reduction in usability, and it should make it a lot easier to extend the syntax in the future to accept generics.